Gabriel Sloane-Rodrigues

-Gabriel Edward Sloane-Rodrigues (/pt-PT/; born 3 July 2007) is a New Zealand footballer who currently plays as a forward for Wellington Phoenix.
-He is the former youngest player in Wellington Phoenix history, making his debut against Melbourne City on 9 March 2024 at the age of 16 years and 250 days.
+Gabriel Edward Sloane-Rodrigues (/pt-PT/; born 3 July 2007) is a New Zealand footballer who plays as a forward, most recently for A-League Men side Wellington Phoenix.

 Club career

 Born in Hong Kong to a Brazilian father and New Zealand mother, Sloane-Rodrigues moved to Auckland as a child and began his career in the youth systems of East Coast Bays and Auckland United.
 In 2022, aged 14, Sloane-Rodrigues moved to Wellington to link up with the academy of A-League Men side Wellington Phoenix.
 After initially appearing for their age-group sides, Sloane-Rodrigues made his first appearance for the Wellington Phoenix reserve team on 26 August 2023, coming on as a late substitute in a 2–1 Central League win over Western Suburbs.

 Sloane-Rodrigues made his professional debut for Wellington Phoenix as a late substitute in a 1–0 loss against Melbourne City on 9 March 2024, and in the process became the Wellington Phoenix's youngest ever footballer at the age of 16 years and 250 days.

+On 3 July 2026, it was announced that Sloane-Rodrigues would depart the club following a mutual termination of his contract.